famanson/famanson.github.io/_posts/2015-05-23-lago-di-como-trip.md

 ![Bellano view from morning jog](https://igcdn-photos-e-a.akamaihd.net/hphotos-ak-xfa1/t51.2885-15/11272793_844225528996996_180428685_n.jpg)

-"Kid, in the future, you will sit outside of a retreat home under the Sun, holding a beer in your hand, looking out to one of the most beautiful lakes in Italy with farwaway snow-covered mountains on the other side, while building an application powered by a dozen virtual machines elsewhere in the world.
+"Kid, in the future, you will sit outside of a retreat home under the Sun, holding a beer in your hand, looking out to one of the most beautiful lakes in Italy with faraway snow-covered mountains on the other side, while building an application powered by a dozen virtual machines elsewhere in the world.

 Why, you ask?
 Because you can."